Yulin-W/economics/_posts/2021-02-28-Brief-Thoughts-on(-maybe-not-on)-Kondratiev-Wave.md

 ---
 layout: post
-title: Brief Thoughts on（maybe not on) Kondratiev Wave
+title: Brief Thoughts on (maybe not on) Kondratiev Wave
 ---

 Now firstly, I haven't looked too deeply into the theory, so these are just first impressions that shouldn't be taken seriously.